Bears-R-Us/arkouda-contrib/arkouda-helm-charts/arkouda-udp-locale/README.md

 ### secrets

-The ServiceAccount bearer token and ssh secrets that enable Arkouda-on-Kubernetes to access the Kuberetes API on startup are encapsulated in the secrets.tls and secrets.ssh parameters:
+The name of the SSH cert pair used to launch Arkouda-on-Kubernetes via the Chapel UDP launcher is specified in the secrets.ssh parameter:

 ```
 secrets:
   ssh: # name of ssh secret used to launch Arkouda locales
-  sa: # name of ServiceAccount bearer token secret used to access Kubernetes API
 ```

 ## Helm Install Command